dhis2/dhis2-docs-implementation/content/maintenance_use/metadata_quality_assessment.md

 ## Manual review of metadata

-While time saving measures through the use of the data integrity check or SQL scripts have been made available, some review processes can not be automated.
+Use of the [metadata assessment tool]() and the built-in [data integrity checks]() is an efficient way of identifying many metadata problems in DHIS2, some review processes can not be automated.
 This includes the review of:

   - Naming Conventions
   - Indicator Formula
+  - Duplicated metadata objects
   - Duplicated data sources
   - Dashboard item configuration
   - Program and dataset organisation unit assignment
   - Program and dataset sharing

+### Documenting issues
+Reviewing metadata to identify potential issues should always be done with a goal of addressing these issues.
+Fixes can sometimes be done immediately, but in many cases this is not possible.
+For example, it may be necessary to consult with different stakeholders to identify the appropriate data source or metadata definitions, or resolving the issues are technically complicated and require proper testing and review.
+It is therefore important to establish a mechanism for capturing the issues that are identified, so that they can be kept track of and a plan made to address them.

 ### Naming Conventions